 Community approaches to delivery

-Community-led Housing conference for the North East
+Strategy launched at community-led Housing conference for the North East in 2018

-The objective of this FREE conference is to increase the understanding of community-led housing as a mechanism for achieving the provision of sustainable affordable homes which are available in perpetuity for people with a strong local connection to the relevant community.
+The objective of this conference was to increase the understanding of community-led housing as a mechanism for achieving the provision of sustainable affordable homes which are available in perpetuity for people with a strong local connection to the relevant community.
 Community-led housing is all about putting the local community in the driving seat and the conference will explain how this can be achieved in more detail, utilising local examples of where it has already been done.

 About Community-led Housing